Button

 Accent

-- Use the accent variant for the most important action in a view or the main action to move forward in a user flow.
+- Use for the most important action in a view or the main action to move forward in a user flow.

 - Don't combine accent and emphasized buttons in the same button group.

-- To establish a clear visual hierarchy, use accent buttons sparingly, ideally once per view or context.
+- Use sparingly, ideally once per view or context.

 Colors

-Buttons come in five colors.
-Each of them has a different semantic meaning.
+Buttons come in five colors, each with a unique semantic meaning.

 Neutral

-- Use neutral-colored buttons for common actions that shouldn't stand out.
+- Use for common actions that shouldn't stand out.

-- The neutral color has no semantic meaning and is, therefore, the default color you should usually apply.
+- Neutral has no semantic meaning and is, therefore, the default color.

 Primary

-- Use primary-colored buttons for important actions that need to stand out.
+- Use for important actions that need to stand out.
 For example, a submit button in a form.

-- Use one primary button per view or context at most to ensure a certain level of visual hierarchy.
+- Use a maximum of one primary button per view or context to support a clear visual hierarchy.

 Success

-. - Avoid using success-colored buttons for positive or confirming actions like Submit or Save.
-Instead, use primary-colored buttons.
+- Don't use a success-colored button for positive or confirming actions** such as Submit or **Save.** Instead, use a primary-colored button.

 Warning

-- Use warning-colored buttons for actions that trigger significant changes and could be harmful.
-For example, a Stop import button in a dialog or actions that could affect the cost of Dynatrace, such as Update query.
+- Use for actions that trigger significant changes and could be harmful.
+For example, a Stop import button in a dialog or an action that could affect the cost of Dynatrace, such as Update query.

-- Use warning-colored buttons to ensure that users pay special attention before triggering an action.
+- Use to ensure that users pay special attention before triggering an action.

 Critical

-- Use critical-colored buttons for the final confirmation of a destructive action.
+- Use for the final confirmation of a destructive action.
 For example, a Delete button in a dialog.

 Sizes